cellarium-ai/CellMincer/docs/source/reference/index.rst

 **noise_estimation.stationarity_window :** *int*

 **trim.n_frames_fit_left :** *int*
+    The number of frames (after trimming) on the left end of each segment to fit the trend.

 **trim.n_frames_fit_right :** *int*
+    The number of frames (after trimming) on the right end of each segment to fit the trend.

 **trim.trim_left :** *int*
     The number of frames to trim off the left end of each segment.